Adrenaline Surges in POTS: Why Your Body Feels on Edge

 Are adrenaline surges the same as panic attacks?

-Can Lyme disease lead to POTS symptoms?
+Can Lyme disease contribute to POTS symptoms?

 Dr. Daniel Cameron, MD, MPH